ec-jrc/lisflood-utilities/README.md

 1. Loads and resamples the global 0.083° HYDE data to the clone map resolution.
 1. Fixes HYDE fractions exceeding 1.
 1. Makes sure the HYDE cropland fraction does not exceed the HILDA+ other fraction and calculates the rice and irrigation (no rice) fractions.
-1. Makes sure the sum of the five non-other fractions is <1 and calculates the other fraction.
+1. Makes sure the five non-other fractions sum to <1 and calculates the other fraction.
 1. The water fraction will be replaced with GSWE data and the other five fractions will be rescaled accordingly.
 However, if the the water fraction is 1, the non-water fractions cannot be adjusted, as they will all be 0.
 Therefore, we increase the non-water fractions by a tiny amount using interpolated (non-zero) values.
-1. Makes sure the sum of the fractions is 1.
+1. Makes sure the fractions sum to 1.

 The script carries out the following steps to adjust the six yearly fractions on a monthly basis using GSWE:
 1. Loads and resamples the global 1-km GSWE data to the clone map resolution.